Biaska/Biaska/README.md

-- 👋 Hi, I’m @Biaska
+- Hi, I’m @Biaska
-- 🌱 I’m currently attending OSU's CS program.
+- Curious software engineer who enjoys learning how technology can improve and enrich our lives.